excellenteasy/styleguides/coffee.md

     - comparisons: `==`, `<`, `>`, `<=`, `>=`, `unless`, etc.
     - arithmetic operators: `+`, `-`, `*`, `/`, etc.

-    - _(You can use more than one space around these operators if an uninterrupted sequence of assignment statements follows each other.)_
+    - _(You can use more than one space if an uninterrupted sequence of assignment statements follows each other.)_

         ```coffee
         # Yes
         x      = 1
         y      = 1
         fooBar = 3
         ```

 ## Comments